What Is The Best Size For A Subway Tile?

 1"x1" and 1"x2" Mosaic Subway Tiles

 However, the beauty of mosaic tiles comes with a price tag in terms of installation complexity.
 Due to their small size, working with mosaics is a more labor-intensive process compared to larger format tiles.
 This translates to potentially higher installation costs and a longer timeframe for completing your project.
-Additionally, the high grout-to-tile ratio of mosaics means more surface area for dirt and grime to accumulate.
+On top of that, the high grout-to-tile ratio of mosaics means more surface area for dirt and grime to accumulate.
 If you're opting for a light grout color, be prepared for a more frequent cleaning regimen.

 4"x12" Subway Tiles